Meet Our Faculty, Staff, Session & Project Group Leaders

 Dr. Quinn-Skillings completed her undergraduate degree at Brown University with honors in international relations and economics.
 She graduated from Dartmouth Medical School with honors and was elected to the Alpha Omega Alpha Honor Society.
-She completed her postgraduate training in emergency medicine at Maine Medical Center and has served as an attending physician in the Emergency Department at Southern Maine Health Care Biddeford Medical Center since 2001.
+She completed her postgraduate training in Emergency Medicine at Maine Medical Center and served as an attending physician in the Emergency Department at Southern Maine Health Care Biddeford Medical Center from 2001-2017.

 Robyn Ostrander, MD

-Dr. Ostrander graduated summa cum laude from Smith College with a bachelor’s degree in psychology.
-She received her medical degree from Harvard Medical School and completed an internship and residency in adult psychiatry and a fellowship in child and adolescent psychiatry at Dartmouth Medical School.
-She is board-certified by the American Board of Psychiatry & Neurology in both psychiatry and child and adolescent psychiatry.
+Dr. Ostrander graduated summa cum laude from Smith College with a bachelor’s degree in Psychology.
+She received her medical degree from Harvard Medical School and completed an internship and residency in adult Psychiatry and a fellowship in Child and Adolescent Psychiatry at Dartmouth Medical School.
+She is board-certified by the American Board of Psychiatry & Neurology in both Psychiatry and Child & Adolescent Psychiatry.

-Dr. Ostrander has been affiliated with Maine Medical Center and Maine Behavioral Healthcare since 2016.
-She serves as associate chief of the Department of Psychiatry at Maine Medical Center, as well as medical director of the Division of Child & Adolescent Psychiatry at Maine Medical Center.
-She also serves as chair of the Glickman Family Center for Child & Adolescent Psychiatry at Spring Harbor Hospital.
-She previously served as senior medical director for the Brattleboro Retreat in Brattleboro, Vermont, and as director of the Leaders Developing Leaders Program there.
-Dr. Ostrander is an assistant professor of psychiatry at Tufts University School of Medicine.
-She co-authored a textbook on behavioral neuroanatomy and lectures actively on suicide prevention, coaching, and provider wellness.
-She has been a leadership coach and team leader with executives in healthcare and other industries, and has been active as a professional executive leadership coach with Linkage Inc. since 2011.
+Dr. Ostrander joined Maine Medical Center in 2016.
+She serves as Vice Chair of the Department of Psychiatry at Maine Medical Center, Medical Director of the Division of Child & Adolescent Psychiatry at Maine Medical Center, and Chair of the Glickman Family Center for Child & Adolescent Psychiatry at Spring Harbor Hospital.
+Dr. Ostrander is an Assistant Professor of Psychiatry at Tufts University School of Medicine.
+She co-authored a textbook on behavioral neuroanatomy and lectures actively on suicide prevention.
+Since 2011 she has been active as a professional executive leadership coach, working with individuals and teams at several large healthcare organizations and with other industries.